 All personnel who will devote time to the project are listed in the budget, unless the sponsor does not pay faculty salaries (based on the sponsor's guidelines).
-Include titles, the percentage of time to be spent on the project, base salaries, and the amount the sponsor is asked to pay to support each person for the budget period (or their individual period of performance).
+Titles, the percentage of time to be spent on the project (also considered level of effort), base salaries, and the amount the sponsor is asked to pay to support each person for the budget period (or their individual period of performance) is also included.